chrisAXZA/Angular-Projects/Bookmark-Manager/README.md

 # BookmarkManager with Apollo-Angular, GrapQL + GraphQL-Codegen, Nest.JS

 ## Overview
 More of a technology demonstrator showcasing a bookmark manager that takes up site URLs and renders them employing.
-With GraphQL-Codegen running in the backgroung, queries are auto-generated.
+With GraphQL-Codegen running in the background, queries are auto-generated.
 Nest.JS handles communication between MongoDB and GraphQL.

 --